 28 tips for going to Disneyland with toddlers.
 These are such amazing, helpful tips!
 I never would have thought of half of these!
 These are great ways to have fun with toddlers at Disneyland!

 Save big on Disneyland vacation packages from Get Away Today!
-Check out all the current deals (including their Black Friday adults at kids’ prices sale) here!
+Check out all the current deals here (including their layaway plans where you can hold a future vacation for just $175 down)!
 And don’t forget to use promo code LITTLES to save an extra $10 off your already discounted package!
 Check it out HERE!

 I received free product in exchange for this post.
 This post contains affiliate links.

 Two weeks ago we took our first family vacation to Disneyland, and to say it was the greatest vacation ever is an understatement.
 I have never had so much fun on a family trip, and honestly if I could go again right now I would pack everything up and do it all over.

 Little J is obsessed with the movie Cars (we watch it several times a week), and getting to see him meet Lightning McQueen and Mater actually made me tear up a little bit!
 And watching Little A run to Olaf and give him a big hug and not let go was just about the cutest thing I’ve ever seen!
 The magic of Disney is so real, you guys!!
 We did two days at Disneyland and one at California Adventure and it was perfect!